 Less noise and optimum performance in onshore wind turbine applications

-A low noise wind turbine developed by Siemens offers customers high performance at low to medium wind speeds.
-The model, which includes aerodynamic add-ons to its rotor blades, can be operated at a noise level of 104.9 decibels.
-To achieve this, the company's engineers worked on the aeroacoustic optimizations of the blades that allowed silent operation of the new turbine.
-As reported in the company's magazine, this aeroacoustic solution was inspired in nature: "To bring down both the noise and the cost of onshore power, Siemens turbine blade designers have patterned a new design on the model of owl feathers – an approach known as "biomimicry" – that keeps noise levels down and allows greater energy output without exceeding sound thresholds.
+A low noise wind turbine offers high performance at low to medium wind speeds.
+The model includes aerodynamic add‑ons to its rotor blades.
+To achieve low noise levels, the engineers worked on the aeroacoustic optimization of the blades that allowed almost silent operation of the new turbine.
+As reported in the company's magazine, this aeroacoustic solution was inspired in nature: "To bring down both the noise and the cost of onshore power, Siemens turbine blade designers have patterned a new design on the model of owl feathers‑an approach known as "biomimicry" ‑that keeps noise levels down and allows greater energy output without exceeding sound thresholds.

 Generally, mechanical noise emanating from the gearbox or generator can be suppressed; the dominant source of noise stems from the aerodynamics of the blades themselves.
 Specifically, it is the trailing edge noise created by turbulence on the outer 25 percent of the blade that Siemens engineers have been working to eliminate.